sanskrit/raw_etexts/mixed/ebhAratI-sampat/kAvyAni/padyam/bAlarAmavarmA/bAlarAmabharatam.md

 धिक्कुर्वन् माटभूपं सदसि निजभटैः साकमास्ते तुरुष्कः
 कार्तान्तीं गन्तुकामो दिशमखिलजनान् पाहि वञ्चिक्षितीश!॥"**

  The asylum accorded by the Mahraja to those refugees was one of the several reasons advanced by the Sultan for invading Travancore.
 His first attempt, however, failed miserably.
 Even the Muhammadan historian Mir Husain Ali Khan Kirmani, admits that, on the 28th December 1789, "the enemy attacked the Sultan's troops on all sides with arrows and musketry and caused incalculable distress and confusion among them............Three or four hundred horsemen, men of good families, gave substantial rpoofs of their valour and were all killed and wounded in front of the Sultan...........In short the Sultan and Kamruddin Khan escaped out of the whirlpool of their misfortunes, and the rest of the Khans..........were never after heard of".
-When Tippu, maimed for life in that ambush, came again to wreak his vengeance on the Maharaja, the Periyar river, which was in high flood, arrested his advance, illustrating the truth of the observation made in the drama.Pratijñāyaugandhārayaṇa, attributed to Bhāsa.
+When Tippu, maimed for life in that ambush, came again to wreak his vengeance on the Maharaja, the Periyar river, which was in high flood, arrested his advance, illustrating the truth of the observation made in the drama.
+Pratijñāyaugandhārayaṇa, attributed to Bhāsa.

 **"परचक्रैरनाक्रान्ता धर्मसङ्करवर्जिता।
 भूमिर्भर्तारमापन्नं रक्षिता परिरक्षति॥"**

 and before the flood subsided, Lord Cornwallis was virtually at the gate of Seringapatam.
 Rāma Varma was loyally served by very able ministers, the foremost among whom were Rāja Keśava Dās, Aiyappan Mārtāṇḍan Pillai and Mahādevayyan Subbayyan, as also his distinguished Flemish general, Eustatius de Lannoy who died in 1777 A. D. On the 2nd July 1774, Pope Clement XIV sent him a message of good–will, in recognition of the kindness and consideration shown by him to his Christian subjects.
 On the 10th October 1790, the Maharaja was honoured by the Nizam of Hyderabad, in his capacity as the vicegerent of the Muhammadan Emperor of Delhi in South India, with the titles of Kīṛiṭapati Manne Sultan Maharaja Raja Raina Raja Bahadur Shamsher Jung, and these titles are even now borne by his successors.

  The charities of the Maharaja were so liberal and widespread that he came to be known as Dharmarāja throughout India.
 Contemporary writers have left glowing accounts of his high character.
 Fra Paolino da San Bartolomeo, the Carmelite friar and scholar who lived for several years in Travancore and who knew the Maharaja intimately, has recorded: "He is an affable, polite, contented, prudent, friendly man..........For my part I could not help admiring the goodness of heart, the affability and humanity of this prince as well as the simplicity of his household establishment and way of life".
-He has further stated: "Public security is again restoredthroughout the whole country; robbery and murder are no longer heard of; no one has occision to be afraid on high ways; religious worship is never interrupted; and people may rest assured that on every occasion justice will be speedily administered".
+He has further stated: "Public security is again restored throughout the whole country; robbery and murder are no longer heard of; no one has occision to be afraid on high ways; religious worship is never interrupted; and people may rest assured that on every occasion justice will be speedily administered".
 Adriran Moens, the Dutch Governor of Cochin, has observed that he "directs the principal affairs himself, enquires into, and is acquainted with every thing that is of any importance".
 The English Commissioners appointed to settle the affairs of Malabar in 1792 A. D., have remarked: "We own he left a very favourable impression on our minds both as to his personal qualities and what we consider as the unequivocal sincerity of his attachment to he Honourable Company".

  The Maharaja was a great lover of culture.
 When Fra Paolino told him that he had studied Amarakośa, he was greatly pleased.
 The friar says: "This is the real and principal cause why the king, during the whole time of my residence in Malabar, behaved to me with so much kindness".
 The Maharaja asked him to explain the parts of speech of the English grammar, and on his doing so, went the length of calling him his *Guru*.
 He also insisted on his subordinates studying the Dutch language, because of the necessity they had for frequent correspondence with the Netherland East India Company.